-Over the last decades, bilateral tax agreements, concluded by nearly every jurisdiction in the world, have served to prevent harmful double taxation and remove obstacles to cross-border trade in goods and services, and movements of capital, technology and persons.
-This extensive network of tax agreements has, however, also given rise to treaty abuse and so-called “treaty-shopping” arrangements.
+Over the last decades, bilateral tax treaties, concluded by nearly every jurisdiction in the world, have served to prevent harmful double taxation and remove obstacles to cross-border trade in goods and services, and movements of capital, technology and persons.
+This extensive network of tax treaties (3000 to 4000 treaties in force worldwide) has, however, also given rise to treaty abuse and so-called "treaty-shopping" arrangements.

 Taxpayers engaged in treaty shopping and other treaty abuse strategies undermine tax sovereignty by claiming treaty benefits in situations where these benefits were not intended to be granted, thereby depriving jurisdictions of tax revenues.

 Treaty abuse is one of the most important sources of BEPS concerns.
 It is undesirable for several reasons, including: